sudarshansudarshan/aicamp/Oceanverse.md

    <details closed>
    <summary>Sol.</summary>

-   The plotting is done similarly to the previous questions in thew Module.
+   <div style="text-align: left;">The plotting is done similarly to the previous questions in thew Module.
 The line does not pass through the Origin because when x is considered to be 0, y comes out to be 2 * 0 + 1, which gives 1.
-Hence, it does not pass through the Origin, i.e., (0,0).
+Hence, it does not pass through the Origin, i.e., \((0,0).\)</div>

    </details><br>